sparrow-cloud/manual_stag/Writerside/topics/Analysis-Option.md

 ### Web Vulnerability Analysis Options

-**Detailed Performance Logs**
+**Detailed Execution Log**

 This option indicates whether to log detailed browser behaviour, HTTP client behaviour, etc. when collecting URLs (default: `OFF`).

 Setting this option to `ON' allows you to log the actions taken during ingestion, so you can verify that you ingested the URL correctly, but it increases the size of the log.
 Setting this option to `OFF` will result in smaller logs, but will make it harder to verify that the URL was collected correctly.

-**Mobile screens**
+**Mobile screen**

-Mobile screen means whether the internal browser used in the analysis is set to mobile screen if the web application being analysed supports mobile screen.
+The Mobile screen means whether the internal browser used in the analysis is set to mobile screen if the web application being analysed supports mobile screen.
 This option allows you to analyse web pages that display differently on PC and mobile (default: `OFF`).

 Setting this option to `ON' will **change the browser used when analysing URLs to the mobile screen**.
 Setting this option to `OFF` will **use the browser as the default PC screen** when analysing URLs.

 **Partial page loading**

-Partial page loading refers to whether **the internal browser proceeds with collection without fully loading the page's resources**.
+The Partial page loading refers to whether **the internal browser proceeds with collection without fully loading the page's resources**.
 For pages whose resources cannot be loaded or take a while to load, waiting for them to fully load may take a long time or cause a timeout and prevent collection from proceeding.
 (Default: `OFF')

 Setting this option to `ON' speeds up ingestion by **proceeding with ingestion without waiting for the resource to load**.
 This may prevent pages that absolutely need the resource from collecting properly.
 Setting this option to `OFF` will **proceed with ingestion only after all resources on the page have loaded**.
 This will allow pages that absolutely need resources to collect normally, but will slow down pages that have problems loading resources.

-**Plain text analyses**
+**Plain text analysis**

-Analyse plain text means that the body of the response message received during URL collection is collected in plain text rather than HTML.
+The Plain text analysis means that the body of the response message received during URL collection is collected in plain text rather than HTML.
 (Default: `ON`)

 Setting this option to `ON' will **collect URLs using URL patterns from the plain body**.
 This will result in more URLs being collected, but because it analyses all the body, not just the HTML, it will be slower and more likely to collect meaningless URLs.

-**Collecting subdomains**
+**Sub-domain crawling**

-Subdomain collection refers to whether the project collects URLs that are subdomains of the URL to be analysed. **A subdomain is an extension of a domain that is automatically linked to to support specific content, and is represented in the form of `(sub).(main domain)'.
+The Sub-domain crawling refers to whether the project collects URLs that are subdomains of the URL to be analysed. **A subdomain is an extension of a domain that is automatically linked to to support specific content, and is represented in the form of `(sub).(main domain)'.
 For example, if the URL you enter in your project is `https://google.com`, then `google.com` is the main domain and `translate.google.com`, `mail.google.com`, `drive.google.com`, etc. are subdomains.
 (Default: `ON`)

 Setting this option to `ON' will **collect URLs that are subdomains of the URL being analysed**.
 Setting this option to `OFF` will **not collect URLs that are subdomains of the URL being analysed**.

-**Collect parent paths**
+**Parent domain crawling**

-Collect parent paths means whether to **collect the parent path of the analysed URL entered in the project** if it exists.
+The Parent domain crawling means whether to **collect the parent path of the analysed URL entered in the project** if it exists.
 For example, if the URL is `http://dast.com/1/2/3`, the parent paths are `http://dast.com/1/2`, `http://dast.com/1`, and `http://dast.com` (default: `OFF`).

 Setting this option to `ON' will **also analyse the parent path of the URL being analysed**.
 However, if the parent path is a site that does not need to be analysed, or if accessing the parent path will automatically take you to another URL, there is a possibility of analysing meaningless URLs.
 Setting this option to `OFF` will only analyse the child paths contained in the URLs to be analysed in the project.

-**Analyse HTML comments**
+**HTML comment analysis**

-Analyse HTML comments means whether to **collect URLs in comments when receiving response messages in the body of HTML when collecting URLs** (default: `OFF`).
+The HTML comment analysis means whether to **collect URLs in comments when receiving response messages in the body of HTML when collecting URLs** (default: `OFF`).

 Setting this option to `ON' will **look for URLs contained in HTML comments and collect them**.
 This will result in more URLs being collected, but it will also slow down the analysis due to analysing the comments and is more likely to collect meaningless URLs.

-**Storage-based vulnerability detection**
+**Detect storage vulnerability**

-Storage-based vulnerability detection refers to whether we **take additional steps to detect storage-based vulnerabilities**.
+The Storage vulnerability detection refers to whether we **take additional steps to detect storage-based vulnerabilities**.
 A storage-based vulnerability is a vulnerability that is stored in the DB, such as Stored XSS (Persistent XSS) or Stored SQL Injection (Persistent SQL Injection), and affects other pages after an attack, rather than being reflected directly on the page.
 (Default: `OFF`)

 Setting this option to `ON` will **take extra work to detect storage-based vulnerabilities and enable checkers to detect storage-based vulnerabilities**.
 This slows down the analysis, but allows for the detection of storage-based vulnerabilities.
 Setting this option to `OFF` **does not perform any work to detect storage-based vulnerabilities, and disables the checker for detecting storage-based vulnerabilities.
 This speeds up analysis, but does not detect storage-based vulnerabilities.

-**URL collection depth**
+**URL crawling depth**

-URL collection depth refers to **how far away the URLs to be collected are from the starting URL** and is categorised as `high`, `medium`, or `low`.
+The URL crawling depth refers to **how far away the URLs to be collected are from the starting URL** and is categorised as `high`, `medium`, or `low`.
 The further away the URL is from the starting URL, the more minimal actions must be performed to reach the specific URL, such as page navigation.
 (Default: `Medium`)

 Setting this option to `Up` will collect URLs farther away from the starting URL, but it will take longer to collect them.
 Setting this option to `Low` will cause the project to spend less time collecting URLs, but will not collect URLs that are farther away.

-**DOM collection depth**
+**DOM crawling depth**

-The DOM harvesting depth refers to how far away the DOM to be harvested is from the first DOM generated from the same URL and is categorised as `high`, `medium` or `low`.
+The DOM crawling depth refers to how far away the DOM to be harvested is from the first DOM generated from the same URL and is categorised as `high`, `medium` or `low`.
 The further away the DOMs are, the more minimal actions the first DOM needs to perform to reach a specific DOM from the same URL.
 (Default: `Medium`)

 Setting this option to `Up` will collect the DOMs that are generated when navigating to a URL, even those that are farther away from the first DOM, but it will take longer to collect them.
 If this option is set to `Low`, the project will take less time to collect DOMs, but will not collect farther DOMs.

-**How much page events are performed**
+**Level of conducted event**

-Page event performance refers to how much the events on the page to be collected are fired and is categorised as `High`, `Medium`, or `Low`.
+The Level of conducted event refers to how much the events on the page to be collected are fired and is categorised as `High`, `Medium`, or `Low`.
 An event is an action that is included on each page of the web application being analysed and occurs when a mouse click, keystroke, or hover over a specific element.
 (Default: `medium`)

 Setting this option to `high` will **fire more events on the page**, but they will take longer to collect.
 Setting this option to `Low` will result in fewer events on the page, but will take less time to collect.

-**Resource loading wait time**
+**Resource loading timeout**

-Resource loading wait time refers to the maximum time to wait for resources that require a long time to load when the Partial page loading option is set to `ON`.
+The Resource loading timeout refers to the maximum time to wait for resources that require a long time to load when the Partial page loading option is set to `ON`.
 You can enter a number greater than or equal to `1` and less than or equal to `600000`; if no value is entered, the default value is `10000`.
 (Unit: milliseconds; default: `10000`)

 The lower the **value entered for this option, the more resources it will start to ingest without waiting for them to load.
 This can result in pages that absolutely need resources not being ingested properly.
 The larger the **value** entered for this option, the longer the time spent waiting for resources to load, and therefore the longer it takes to collect them.

-**Event wait time**
+**Event timeout**

-The event wait time refers to the amount of time you wait for the result of performing an event to be reflected in the DOM each time you perform the event.
+The event timeout refers to the amount of time you wait for the result of performing an event to be reflected in the DOM each time you perform the event.
 You can enter a number from `0` to `5000`, and the default value is `300` if no option is entered.
 (Unit: milliseconds; default: `300`)

 The larger the value entered for this option, the slower it is to collect the URLs of web applications that **take time to reflect the events they perform in the DOM**.
 A smaller value entered for this option will collect URLs faster, but will not collect URLs for web applications that require time for the DOM to change.

-**HTTP request count**
+**HTTP requests**

-HTTP request count refers to the number of HTTP requests that can be sent in one second when collecting URLs.
+The HTTP request refers to the number of HTTP requests that can be sent in one second when collecting URLs.
 You can enter a number greater than or equal to `-1` and less than or equal to `10000`, and if no option is entered, the default value is `-1`, in which case you will not limit the number of HTTP requests that can be sent.
 (Unit: number, default: `-1`)

 The **larger value entered for this option increases the number of HTTP requests that can be sent per second, making URL collection faster**, but it can also increase traffic volume, which can **increase the load on the web application server being analysed**.
 The lower the value entered for this option, the lower the traffic volume, which reduces the load on the analysed web application server, but slows down the collection of URLs.

-**HTTP Client Latency**
+**HTTP client timeout**

-HTTP client latency refers to the maximum amount of time that an HTTP client waits when it encounters delays in connecting to the web server, sending HTTP requests, and receiving HTTP responses in order to perform analytics.
+The HTTP client timeout refers to the maximum amount of time that an HTTP client waits when it encounters delays in connecting to the web server, sending HTTP requests, and receiving HTTP responses in order to perform analytics.
 You can enter a number greater than or equal to `0` and less than or equal to `30000`, and the default value is `3000` if no option is entered.
 (Units: milliseconds; default: `3000`)

 The higher the **value entered for this option, the faster the analysis will proceed** even if the delay is caused by a poor network connection to the web server.
 However, if the connection to the web server is constantly disconnected, the analysis time is likely to increase.
 The lower the value entered for this option, the faster the analysis, but the URL may not be analysed if the delay is caused by a poor network connection to the web server.